Green Revolution: Start in India

-In 1961, India was on the brink of mass famine.
-Norman Borlaug was invited to India by the adviser to the Indian Minister of Agriculture Dr. M. S. Swaminathan.
+In 1961, Norman Borlaug was invited to India by the adviser to the Indian Minister of Agriculture Dr. M. S. Swaminathan.
 Despite bureaucratic hurdles imposed by India's grain monopolies, the Ford Foundation and Indian government collaborated to import wheat seed from the International Maize and Wheat Improvement Center (CIMMYT).
 The state of Punjab was selected by the Indian government to be the first site to try the new crops because of its reliable water supply, the presence of Indus plains which make it one of the most fertile plains on earth, and a history of agricultural success.
 India began its own Green Revolution program of plant breeding, irrigation development, and financing of agrochemicals.

-India soon adopted IR8—a semi-dwarf rice variety developed by the International Rice Research Institute (IRRI) that could produce more grains of rice per plant when grown with certain fertilizers and irrigation.
+India soon adopted IR8 rice.
 In 1968, Indian agronomist S.K.
 De Datta published his findings that IR8 rice yielded about 5 tons per hectare with no fertilizer, and almost 10 tons per hectare under optimal conditions.
 This was 10 times the yield of traditional rice.
-IR8 was a success throughout Asia, and dubbed the "Miracle Rice."
+IR8 was a success throughout Asia and dubbed the "Miracle Rice".
 IR8 was also developed into Semi-dwarf IR36.

 In the 1960s, rice yields in India were about two tons per hectare; by the mid-1990s, they had risen to 6 tons per hectare.
 In the 1970s, rice cost about $550 a ton; in 2001, it cost under $200 a ton.
 India became one of the world's most successful rice producers, and is now a major rice exporter, shipping nearly 4.5 million tons in 2006.